 I've recently switched to natural hair care products.
 In the past 4 months or so, it has transformed my hair.
 My new routine includes this color.
 My natural color is sort of dirty dark blonde and I just like a little light added to it.
 I've used 8N and 9N.
 First I tried the 9 N and it turned out a little more bronze than I had thought.
 But, after about 2 weeks my hair turned this lovely blonde shade and the redness had actually faded out.
 It was really beautiful and I hated to color over it, my roots were getting a little edgy.
 As much as I loved the blonde, I'm not a huge fan of deviating from my natural color too much so I went for the 8N next.
 This color was perfect for me, straight out of the shower.
 My hair was soft, shiny and looked completely natural.
 It was still a tad lighter than my normal color yet the roots are blending nicely.
 The sample shampoo and conditioner are AWESOME.
 The only thing I dislike are the gloves.
 They are the weird flat plastic cheap ones.
 They're really hard to work with.
 I love this product.
 My hair loves it even more.

+I like the color from this product although I've found it hard to avoid adding additional color to previously dyed hair (containing new dye to roots only) - perhaps just my problem.
+So, it tends to make my hair darker and darker each time I try to touch up roots.
 Also, I have a serious scalp irritation problem from the product as someone else mentioned.
 I tried to ignore it, but it's gotten worse. the itching happens after you rinse the dye out - not while it's on your hair.
 Someone else thought it was the lavender oil - I don't know what it is.
 I loved the color, hate the itchiness.

 I have used just about every brand of "natural' hair color available.
 I live in Southern California, so, believe me, I have just about every type of health food store product available.
 I thought that I finally found the answer when I tried NaturColor.
 I used it for about a year.
 At first my level 4.5 brown hair looked pretty good.
 Then, I found that the color lasted a shorter and shorter time, until it only lasted about 2 weeks before my ash brown hair looked red.
 Each time I colored my hair, handfuls of my hair when down the drain.
 But, I desperately wanted to hide the grey.
 Finally, the last time I used this color, my head felt like it was on fire and itched for months afterwards.
 I have since done a lot of research.
 Do not be fooled by the "natural" permanent hair colors.
 They all contain some form of carcinogenic PPD and other toxins, which may be listed under different names.
 No matter how many herbs are listed in the ingredients, the toxic chemicals are in there, too, and the herbs won't protect you.
 I used to have magnificent unusually thick hair...now you can see my scalp through it.
 Beware.

-The one time I used more 9N than the 7C my roots turned out more red b/c the N series does have reddish undertones and I think the 9 is just a little too light for me to use.
+This stuff really is wonderfulI! am a dark to medium blonde at the roots (reddish at times due to coloring - hate the red) and my hair gets lighter and cooler towards the ends.
+I always pull red, not matter what!
+I mixed the 9N (for gray coverage) and 7C (for cooler tone) with a little 10C.
+I would have liked a lighter ash tone, but they did not have it at Whole foods so that is why I mixed in some of the 10C to lighten it up a bit.
+It really did the trick.
+I still see some reddish tones at my roots, but I am obsessed with my roots looking reddish.
+No one else seems to notice or care.
+I just get compliments on how nice it looks.The one time I used more 9N than the 7C my roots turned out more red b/c the N series does have reddish undertones and I think the 9 is just a little too light for me to use.
 The 8N did not add as much red, but was obviously darker.
 The 7C mixed with a little 10C really knocked down the red and made my roots look like a natural medium blonde.
 I think that it is really important to add the C series if you want to get rid of the reddish undertones.
 When I use the C series on its own though, it does not cover the gray well.
 The mix of the N and C really are the way to go.
 I am nervous to try the golden series b/c of the red, but I just might based on some of the other reviews.
 I also used conditioner (Wella in-depth) on the midshaft and ends of my hair b/c I did not want the color to grab there too much b/c I liked the color and they are very porous.
 I may order some different colors on line and thanks to all of you who have suggested this!
 My hair always feels in better condition after using this dye and I do not get a headache or feel "off" after using it - I really should never use anything else.

 I have been a level 8 strawberry blonde for almost two years now usually using Miss Clairol Pro 8R.
 A week ago I ran across Naturcolor at Wholefoods and figured it might be a nice natural alternative, WRONG, the color I chose, Light Tumeric Blonde (8R), came out more like a muddy level 4 neutral red.
 I'm now trying every trick in the book to get it to fade.
 I would imagine that if you are wanting to achieve a darker color this line is worth it, but for a bright strawberry blonde it stinks.

+I have used this before in 6N, and then I went to Ion 7N because Ion was cheaper.
+Well, both take my hair too dark, and then they fade up and I highlight.
+I decided that I wanted to color it all over again and not lose my highlights so much, so I tried this in 10N.
+I'm naturally a 6-7.
+I figured it would lighten a little (but not a lot since it's not a strong developer) but avoid turning red.
+I turned out a golden blonde, about a 9, and it covered the white hairs decently as well as lightened the darker hairs and my hairlights are not lost!
+I'm quite pleased.
+The underneath hair, which has more red, is now a lighter auburn.
+It looks 100% natural.I will still keep Ion highlighting powder, but I think I'll do this monthly.
+It is the color I had as a child.It's pricier than Ion, so I gave it a 3, but the result is good, and I know from using darker shades that while they do fade, they don't destroy your hair.Or I may try Ion in 10N with just a 20 developer.
+I think that may give the same result and be cheaper.
+I do think that Ion covers white hair better if that's really important to you.Update: I've done the 10N for 3 months now, and I got a compliment last week from a hairdresser friend of my neighbor.
+She thought I had highlights, and she thought they were GOOD highlights.
+I said, no, I use naturcolor.
 Update again: I've been using 10N for about 9 months now, and I love it, but I wanted to toss in a little more red like what I had as a teenager.
 I called the company, and a really nice guy on the phone recommended 9C or 8C and start with only 10 mL mixed with 50 mL of 10N.
 I used 9C.
 It turned out to very subtly add some reddishness.
 I want more, so next time I'll do 20 mL 9C with 40 mL of 10N, and just keep working my way up to the color I want.
 The nice thing is that I can mix what I need and save the rest for later, my hair is soft, and the color lasts.
 I only recolor because it's grown out and the white hairs sparkle.